coinbrix/demo-app/README.md

 ```
 Visit https://github.com/coinbrix/demo-app/blob/master/src/App.js

-3. After the user logs in, we will store the user's public addresses used for login in an object which you can access at any time by calling the __gamepay('event','getUserDetails') function
+3. After the user logs in, we will store the user's public addresses used for login in an object which you can access at any time by calling the __gamePay("event","getConnectUserInfo",(walletinfo, userinfo, usermode) => { console.log(walletinfo, userinfo, usermode) }) function

-Sample response:
-{
-    error: null,
-    publicKeys: ['0x9321a0bcdd6f16fb5a4ad73b394e5df722a6e7bf'],
-    status: SUCCESS
-}

 4. User can hit the "x" button inside the drawer to close it.